SupratimH/deepartist-web-application/README.md

 # DeepArtist Web Application
-## An AI bot which can identify artist from paintings
+## An AI bot which can identify artist of paintings
 Ever came across a piece of art and not able to recollect the legend behind the creation.
 DeepArtist AI bot is there for your rescue.
 Access it through one of the following links.
 * https://find-artist.herokuapp.com
 * https://supratimh.github.io/find-artist